revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Jdbc.md

 <blockquote markdown="1">

 - Stored procedure is a group of SQL queries that are executed as a single logical unit to perform a specific task.
-- Name of the procedure should be unique since each procedure is represented by its name.
-For example, operations on an employee database like obtaining information about an employee could be coded as stored procedures that will be executed by an application.
+- Name of the procedure should be unique since each procedure is represented by its name.For example, operations on an employee database like obtaining information about an employee could be coded as stored procedures that will be executed by an application.
 - Code for creating a stored procedure named `STUDENT_DETAILS`  is given below:

 ```java